algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-07-25

+Went through some of the issues I haven't replied to yet, and made plans for Friday, to catch up with reported bugs.
+Mostly around OneShot and Lock LED handling - the latter is pretty important for NumPad too.

 # 2018-07-23

 Brainstormed about naming with regards to [Kaleidoscope#344][kaleidoscope/344] with @obra, arriving to final names.
 Also made a plan about merging the stuff.